taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Learning Deep Learning: Theory and Practice of Neural Networks, Computer Vision, Natural Language Processing, and Transformers Using TensorFlow (2021) by Magnus Ekman
 - Machine Learning Pocket Reference: Working with Structured Data in Python (2019) by Matt Harrison
 - Python Machine Learning By Example: Unlock machine learning best practices with real-world use cases (4th, 2024) by Yuxi (Hayden) Liu
-- Machine Learning with Python Cookbook: Practical Solutions from Preprocessing to Deep Learning (2nd, 2023) by Kyle Gallatin (Author), Chris Albon
+- Machine Learning with Python Cookbook: Practical Solutions from Preprocessing to Deep Learning (2nd, 2023) by Kyle Gallatin, Chris Albon

 Mathematics for Machine Learning